 Fresh eggs are amazing and having chickens as pets can be a fun way to get them.
-However, not all chicken breeds are necessarily very people friendly… In this post, I have put together some of the highest-rated chicken breeds for temperament and egg production!
+However, not all chicken breeds are necessarily very people friendly… In this post, I have put together some of the highest-rated chicken breeds for temperament, maintenance and egg production!

 Orpingtons are Exceptionally mellow, easy-going chickens.
 They also come in a variety of cool colors.
 Some such colors include: Chocolate, Jubilee (type of Mille Fleur color pattern), Black, White, Lavender, Blue, Partridge, Barred and even Crele.
 However, Orpingtons are most commonly are sold in Buff.
 Orpingtons are curious and friendly.
-However, they are sometimes a little nosy (even if they mean well).
-The Orpington pictured above loved sitting on my shoulder and preening my hair as a pullet… However, Orpingtons can get pretty big so she quickly outgrew my shoulder. ☺️ A healthy Orpington hen will lay 150-200 tan/cream-colored eggs per year (for the first few laying years)… (Read more)
+The Orpington pictured above loved sitting on my shoulder and preening my hair as a young chicken… However, Orpingtons can get pretty big so she quickly outgrew my shoulder.
+A healthy Orpington hen will lay 150-200 cream-colored eggs per year (for the first few laying years)… (Read more)

 Australrops are exceptionally mellow tempered and gentle.
 They originated out of black Orpingtons.
 Australorps are also exceptional layers.
 A healthy Australorp will lay 250-300 light brown eggs per year (for her first few laying years)… (Read more)